dkrikun/rename/README.md

   --almost-word    like -w, but also allow for any number of surrounding
                    underscores
-  -d, --diff       shows diff instead of modifying files inplace -f, --text-only  only perform search/replace in file contents, donot rename
+  -d, --diff       shows diff instead of modifying files inplace -f, --text-only  only perform search/replace in file contents, do not rename
                    any files
   -V, --verbose    be verbose
   -q, --silent     be silent